ppyvras/flask_tutorial/README.md

 Virtual environment is called flaskapp, probably should have called venv per convention

-$ flaskapp/bin/activate # for windows
+$ source flaskapp/Scripts/activate # for windows when using GitBash

 ## setting up environment variable